General Coronavirus guidance for staff

 We have suspended all travel on University business, other than commuting to campus and University buildings.
 Forthcoming Applicant Visit Days and public lectures before the Easter break have been cancelled.

-The UK Government has said that most people in the UK whose immigration status is affected by the coronavirus outbreak will get an automatic extension of their visa until 31 March 2020.
 You should read the GOV.UK guidance to find out if your visa will be automatically extended or whether you need to contact the Coronavirus Immigration Helpline (0800 678 1767, Monday to Friday, 9am to 5pm, calls are free of charge) or CIH@homeoffice.gov.uk.

 Further questions, advice and support